Terradue/doc-developer-sandbox/source/reference/application/index.rst

 Purpose
 -------

 The Application descriptor file is an XML document that describes an Application workflow (see :doc:`Application workflow </design/workflow>`).
-Through it you can define in a structured file the steps needed from your application to:
+With it you can define in a structured way, the steps needed by your application to:

-* define an interface for the service (using WPS);
+* provide a service interface (based on the OGC WPS standard);
 * discover and download input data;
 * process data, producing intermediate and final results;
-* trigger remote processors;
+* trigger remote web processing services;
-* publish results.
+* publish result files.

 Descriptor type
 ---------------